 Comet 19P/Borrelly was discovered by Alphonse Louis Nicolas Borrelly on Dec.
-28, 1904 in Marseilles, France.
+28, 1904, in Marseille, France.

 Borrelly follows an elliptical orbit around the Sun, looping from inside the orbit of Mars to outside the orbit of Jupiter and back again.
 It is a "Jupiter-family comet," with an orbital period of fewer than 20 years that has been significantly modified by the gravity of Jupiter.
 (Astronomers have discovered hundreds of Jupiter family comets.)

-Deep Space 1 encountered comet Borrelly on Sept.
+NASA's Deep Space 1 spacecraft encountered comet Borrelly on Sept.
 22, 2001.
-Flying by a speed of 10.3 miles (16.6 kilometers) per second (more than 37,000 mph, or almost 60,000 kph), Deep Space 1 traveled just 1,349 miles (2,171 kilometers) from Borrelly's nucleus.
-This spacecraft captured the best pictures of any comet's nucleus at the time and collected other valuable scientific data as well.
+Flying by at a speed of 10 miles (16.6 kilometers) per second (more than 37,000 mph, or almost 60,000 kph), Deep Space 1 traveled within 1,349 miles (2,171 kilometers) of the comet's nucleus.
+The spacecraft captured the best pictures of any comet's nucleus at the time and collected other valuable scientific data as well.

 How Comet 19P/Borrelly Got Its Name

-Comets are usually named for their discoverer(s) or for the name of the observatory/telescope used in the discovery.
-Since Alphonse Borrelly discovered this comet, it is named for him.
+Comets are usually named for their discoverer(s) or for the name of the observatory or telescope used in the discovery.
+Since Alphonse Borrelly discovered this comet, it is named after him.
 The letter "P" indicates that 19P/Borrelly is a "periodic" comet, meaning it has an orbital period of less than 200 years.